 There are also numerous campgrounds scattered throughout the park.
 Several campsites have cabins.
 Campsites can be reserved one year in advance.

 The town of Custer is located just outside of the park, on the west side.
-The Bavarian Inn is a beautiful property that gets rave reviews and the Rocket Motel is a nice pick if you are looking for a budget property that gets good reviews.
+EO Bungalows is one of the highest rated properties and your room comes with a kitchenette.
+The Rocket Motel is a nice pick if you are looking for a budget property that gets good reviews.
+The Holiday Express & Suites Custer-Mount Rushmore also gets good reviews.

 Keystone is located north of Custer State Park, near Mount Rushmore.
 It is located near the end of Iron Mountain Road.
 This town has a very touristy feel to it but it does have a nice, central location for exploring the Black Hills.
 We recommend the K Bar S Lodge and the Rockerville Lodge and Cabins.